About us

 Uganda Tea Association

-UTA is the umbrella body of tea companres and individuars who are in the business of growing, processing and trading in tea in Uganda’ lt was estabrished in 194g as a voruntary association to discuss common prolclems affecting the tea industry and find solutions.
-UTA went into hibernation when most of the ourners of the estates left the country in 972and in 1973 the Government put in place the Ugand Tea Authority.
-The Tea Authority was charged with both the duties of producing and markerting Uganda’s tea. with the change in Government poricies and the return of the tea estates to therir original owners the need arose to revive the Association.
+UTA is the umbrella body of tea companies and individuals who are in the business of growing, processing and trading in tea in Uganda.
+It was established in 1948 as a voluntary association to discuss common problems affecting the tea industry and find solutions.
+UTA went into hibernation when most of the owners of the estates left the country in 1972 and in 1973 the Government put in place the Uganda Tea Authority.
+The Tea Authority was charged with both the duties of producing and marketing Uganda`s tea.
+With the change in Government policies and the return of the tea estates to their original owners the need arose to revive the Association.

-Hence in the L990’s members came together and created a secretariat which was manned by officials from the then Uganda Tea Authority, they rater rearized that there was a need to separate the two organizations and this culminated into the appointment of a fuil time Executive secretary following the re-regisltratiori of the association as a private company rimited by guarantee in Jury, 1999′ For all the learrs till L999 the voluntary association had not been registered.
-UTA is now a Non-Profit organization registered as company Limited by guarantee, coordinating and advocating.
+Hence in the 1990’s members came together and created a secretariat which was manned by officials from the then Uganda Tea Authority, they later realized that there was a need to separate the two organizations and this culminated into the appointment of a full time Executive Secretary following the re-registration of the association as a private company limited by guarantee in July, 1999.
+For all the years till 1999 the voluntary association had not been registered.
+UTA is now a Non-Profit Organization registered as Company Limited by guarantee.
+It is a Membership organization comprising key stakeholders along the Tea value chain.
+UTA plays a crucial role in strengthening the country`s tea sector, collaborating and coordinating, advocating and addressing critical challenges and for the interests of its members.
+UTA collects, collates and circulates production and trade statistics and information on tea.

 History of Tea in Uganda